11.7 The Integrate Gadget

 - Specify whether to show the integrated area in the graph.

-- Keep the shading color after closing gadget
+- Keep the shading color after New Output

-- Specify whether to keep the shading color of integrated area after closing the gadget.
+- Specify whether to keep the shadow of integrated area after selecting New Output options everytime.

 - Note: For information on customizing the shaded (integrated) area and baseline, see this FAQ.